-We've been having issues with spices.
+We’ve been having issues with spices.
 Some spice companies, even those with certified gluten-free labels, were causing issues for our family.
 Why?
-You have to remember even certified gf products contain small amounts of gluten.
+You have to remember even certified gf products can contain small amounts of gluten.
 For some that might not be an issue, but for those sensitive souls like our family, even trace amounts are starting to cause a reaction.

 But My Spice Company Says All Their Products are Gluten-Free

 This may be hard for newbies to hear, but manufacturers will often say anything to sell a product.
 Many products are labeled gluten-free and they’re not.
 Anyone can say their product is gluten free.